The Curious Case of Factual (Mis)Alignment between LLMs' Short- and Long-Form Answers: Benchmarking and Evaluations

 \subsection{Experimental Setup}

 We evaluate models from five families, spanning 1B to 12B parameters: Qwen-2.5 \citep{Yang2024Qwen25TR}, Qwen-3 and Qwen-3-Reasoning \citep{yang2025qwen3}, Llama-3 \citep{grattafiori2024llama}, Gemma-2 \citep{team2024gemma}, and Gemma-3 \citep{team2025gemma}.
 All models use greedy decoding via the Hugging Face API.
 We constrain short-form responses to single sentences and instruct models to provide only requested information for long-form queries (see Table~\ref{tab:instruct-short-long} in the Appendix for prompts).
+To control for positional effects, we randomize the order of the five sub-questions within each long-form query across 5 permutations and report averaged results.

 We employ Gemini-2.5-Flash \citep{team2023gemini} as our LLM judge, instructing it to judge answer correctness based on semantic equivalence with the gold answer rather than string matching.
 The LLM judge agrees with the human annotator for 92.0\% and 94.8\% of \texttt{SQ} and \texttt{LQ} responses, respectively (see Appendix Tables~\ref{tab:prompts-short-form-eval} and~\ref{tab:prompts-long-form-eval} for prompts).
 We then compute our evaluation metrics (Eq.~\ref{eq:FS_FL}--\ref{eq:signed-align}) from the judge's binary correctness labels.